Sound technical content, curated with aloha by

 A. Try using ketchup as a brass cleaner.
 I don't know why, but there is a chemical reaction and the brass cleans up beautifully.
 I have just finished stripping and "renewing" 6 pairs of ornate engraved brass door knobs and key hole plates which had been painted over many times since the early 1900's.
 I used a commercial stripper, then rinsed with water, dried, and soaked in ketchup for 30 min. or so.
 I used a firm tooth brush as well as other dental cleaning instruments (available at local drugstores) to get into the engraved/and or upraised sections and fine steel wool to finish and shine.
 Time consuming, but well worth the effort and very inexpensive also.

 A. Hi.
-Ketchup is aggressive on brass because it contains vinegar [in bulk on eBay or Amazon] and salt.
-It may be fine for big robust items but can actually damage very fine detail.
+Ketchup is gentle on people but very aggressive on brass because it contains vinegar and salt.
+It is great for big robust items but can actually damage very fine details.

 Regards,